 Visiting Times/Mealtimes

+Visiting hours are every day between 10.00am to 7.30pm.
 In addition to this, we provide open visiting hours to people identified as important to patients living with cognitive impairments or learning difficulties.
-If you have any questions relating to this please see our ward clerk Phillipa who will happily assist in any query you have.
+If you have any questions relating to this, please see our ward clerk Phillipa who will happily assist in any query you have.

 The Trust has close links with universities and welcomes a large number of students to undertake their training with various medical and nursing teams across the Trust.
-At times those students may be working with the teams responsible for your care.
+At times, those students may be working with the teams responsible for your care.
 We would ask that you enable them to participate in your journey with us to aid their learning and development.
 However, if you have any concerns about this, please speak with the nurse in charge.

 We are very keen to maintain high standards of care for all those patients and service users who come into the unit.
 However, we appreciate that you may wish to provide feedback or discuss your concerns with the team.

 In the event, that you wish to raise any concerns we ask that in the first instance you contact the nurse caring for you.
-If the nurse is unable to resolve your concerns, please speak with the nurse in charge or ward manager Alexandra Glazebrook, if present and available.
+If the nurse is unable to resolve your concerns, please speak with the nurse in charge or ward manager Leane Donoghue-Horrocks (office hours are Monday – Friday 6.45am – 2.45pm) if present and available.
+If following this you feel as though your concerns remain unresolved, we would ask that you contact the Patient Advice and Liaison Service (PALS).
+The details of which are available on the Trust website or freely upon request.

-Date of Review: May 2024
+Date of Review: July 2025

-Date of Next Review: May 2026
+Date of Next Review: July 2027

 Ref No: PI_M_1696 (Salford)